 How To Get Your Website Fit For Purpose

-- Good website performance and fast loading speed scores alone are not enough.
+- Good website performance and fast loading speed scores.

 However, here's where the magic can happen.
 When you put those four wonderful goals above together, you have a mobile-friendly, accessible website, and your scores reach above +95, you're on the right track.